sejal-jagtap/de_sql_guidebook/README.md

 GROUP BY p.paper_id;
 ```

-Q. How to extract month and year from paper submission dates?
+### Q. How to extract month and year from submission dates?

 **15. Date functions (`strftime`)**

+Explanation:
+SQLite’s strftime() function allows date formatting — here used to extract submission month and year from date fields.

 ```sql
 SELECT